TownLake/blog-samrhea-legacy/content/post/lisbon-one-year.md

 And this was fantastic and fortunate and I loved every minute.
 Austin is a lazy Saturday morning and I embraced it surrounded by everyone I loved.
 I would get disappointed when I walked into a restaurant and did not recognize, a habit that annoyed my wife so much.
 I lived in a year-round summer camp and I shared the best cabin award with all of my friends.

 I abandoned Austin in the Spring of 2019 when I surprised myself by responding with “yeah” when someone asked if I was interested in moving to Lisbon to be part of a new office.
-I’m pretty sure they asked as a joke and then my subconscious bluffed.
+I’m pretty sure they assumed I would say no and then my subconscious bluffed.

 This decision did not make a lot of sense.
 I had never been to Lisbon.
 All of my friends and family were close to me in Austin.
 I loved Austin and had an unbroken streak of living in it - if I became the oldest resident someday, I could state that I had lived in Austin longer than anyone alive.
 I also owned a house, a large dog, an automobile.
 I did not speak Portuguese.